Kjeff24/Keycloak-Integration-With-Spring-Boot/README.md

 If you have postgres installed on your computer follow [STEP 1](#step-1) else move to [STEP 2](#step-2)
 ### STEP 1
 - Create a database `keycloak`.
-- In your root folder where you have `docker-compose.yml`, modify the command in the keycloak service with your database credentials
+- In your root folder where you have `docker-compose-keycloak.yml`, modify the command in the keycloak service with your database credentials
 - Run
 ```
-docker-compose up keycloak
+docker-compose -f docker-compose-keycloak.yml up
 ```
 - Move to [STEP 3](#step-3)